KathiaF/MechaCar_Statistical_Analysis/README.md

 ## D3: T-Tests on Suspension Coils
 <img src="/Resources/img4.png" width="70%" height="70%">
+  - The t.test for PSIs of all manufacturing lots shows a *p-value of 0.06028*, therefore, we do not have sufficient evidence to reject the null hypothesis, and we would state that the mean (average for all lots) is statistically similar.

 <img src="/Resources/img5.png" width="70%" height="70%">
+  - In the previous figure it is observed that the coils manufactured by Lot 1 (*p-value = 1*) and Lot 2 (*p-value =  0.6072*) were not significantly different from the population means, however, lot 3 was.
+This could be due to the fact that lot 3 exceeds the variance above the expected specifications.
+In my opinion, AutoRUs should look if there is something that causes manufacturing problems in Lot 3,

 ## D4: Study Design: MechaCar vs Competition